 The flowers that really shine in March tend to be spring woodlanders.
 They perform just before the leafy canopy closes overhead and you can plant them in areas that are quite shady for most of the year.
 It’s possible to remove the lower branches of most rugged shrubs and plant right up to the main stem, although any daphnes, magnolias and hamamelis should be left well alone.

-Related: how to create a woodland patch in a small garden.
+Find out how to create a woodland patch in a small garden

 March flowers are extremely important to bees, particularly solitary bees and honey bees as they provide nectar and pollen.
 The best nectar plant for early spring is the pulmonaria and these will provide you with good foliage and jaunty clusters of flowers that come in shades of blue, ice-white or pink.
 Pink and blue flowers often appear at once giving rise to the common names of Soldiers and Sailors and Bloody Butcher.

 These promiscuous plants hybridise and set seed freely.
 As a result many gardeners cut the flower heads off as soon as they fade to prevent seedlings.
 Outstanding forms include 'Diana Clare', a violet-flowered form with verdigris-silver foliage.
 'Blue Ensign' has plain leaves and dark-gentian blue flowers and 'Opal' is the best ice-white form.
 Planting a selection will liven up a March garden.

 Pulmonaria foliage varies from plain-green, to all-silver to freckled and spotted.
 The linear shape of the leaves has earned the name of lungwort and they were thought to cure lung disease.
 They were grown in monastic gardens centuries ago for medicinal reasons.
 It was thought (under a 16th century system known as The Doctrine of Signatures) that the leaves resembled lungs.
 However there is no scientific evidence to support their medicinal use today.